Aspen Ideas Festival: History

 The first Aspen Ideas Festival took place in Aspen, Colorado in 2005.
 The Aspen Institute, under the leadership of Walter Isaacson and Elliot Gerson, developed the Aspen Ideas Festival to gather individuals from various backgrounds and fields of expertise for discussions about global and social issues and innovative ideas.
 At the first Aspen Ideas Festival in 2005, around 100 speakers attended the festival, among them Jane Goodall, Toni Morrison, Jim Lehrer, Arthur Schlesinger, and many others.
 The Aspen Ideas Festival modeled its programming for the first festival from some of the Aspen Institute's earliest events, such as the Goethe Bicentennial in 1949.

 The Aspen Institute

 The Aspen Institute was founded by Walter Paepcke in 1950 in Aspen, Colorado.
 Paepcke was a Chicago businessman and the founder of the Container Corporation of American (CCA).
 As a Germanophile, he and his wife, Elizabeth Paepcke, actualized a celebration and gathering in Aspen in June 1949 to mark the two-hundredth birthday of Johann Wolfgang von Goethe.
 From the success of the Goethe Bicentennial Festival came the Aspen Institute for Humanistic Studies.
 Under Paepcke, the Aspen Institute's programs explored a range of topics through lectures and discussions with top thinkers in a variety of fields from science to the arts.

-Now based in Washington, D.C. with campuses in Aspen and Maryland, the Aspen Institute hosts programs focused on discussion of education and policy issues where presidents, scientists, artists, ambassadors, Nobel laureates, and many others have been in attendance.
+Now based in Washington, D.C., with a campus in Aspen, the Aspen Institute hosts programs focused on discussion of education and policy issues where presidents, scientists, artists, ambassadors, Nobel laureates, and many others have been in attendance.